-- 6.

-7.

-- 8. The participant will receive lens supply (if applicable) and will be instructed to wear the lenses for at least 8 hours a day, 5 days a week.

-- 9. The participant will receive a 1-week lens supply (3-8 days inclusive) and will be instructed to wear the lenses for at least 8 hours a day, 5 days a week.

-- 10. Visit 1-1 will be scheduled.
+- 8. The participant will receive a pair of study lenses for dispense (and a backup pair if needed) and will be instructed to wear the lenses for at least 8 hours a day, 5 days a week. - 9.
+The participant will be instructed to use their habitual lens care products with the study lenses or if applicable as per section 5.4.2, will be dispensed with a monthly supply of Optifree Puremoist the correct use of the product will be reviewed with the participant prior to dispense. - 10.
+Visit 1-1 will be scheduled.